-ISSUE STANDARD EXAMPLES OF NECESSARY ACTIVITIES (Not All Inclusive) Critical Thinking Critical thinking ability sufficient for clinical judgment Identify cause-effect relationships in clinical situations Develop practical nursing care plans Make rapid decisions under pressure Handle multiple priorities in stressful situations Assist with problem solving Interpersonal Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, educational, cultural, and intellectual backgrounds Establish rapport with patients/clients and colleagues Cope effectively with high levels of stress Cope with anger/fear/hostility of others in a calm manner Cope with confrontation Demonstrate high degree of patience Communication Communication abilities sufficient for interaction with others in verbal and written form Explain treatment procedures Initiate client education Document and interpret nursing actions and client/client responses Mobility Physical abilities sufficient to move from room to room, to maneuver in small spaces and to perform procedures necessary for emergency intervention Move around in client's rooms, workspaces, and treatment areas Administer cardio-pulmonary resuscitation procedures Walk the equivalent of 5 miles per day Remain on one's feet in upright position at a workstation without moving about Climb stairs Remain in seated position Motor Skills Gross and fine motor abilities sufficient to provide safe and effective nursing care Calibrate and use equipment Position patients/clients Perform repetitive tasks Able to grip Bend at knee and squat Reach above shoulder level Lift and carry 25 pounds Exert 20-50 pounds of force (pushing/pulling) Hearing Auditory ability sufficient to monitor and assess health needs Hear monitor alarms, emergency signals, auscultatory sounds, and cries for help Hear tape recorded transcriptions Hear telephone interactions Visual Visual ability sufficient for observation and assessment necessary in nursing care Observe patient/client responsesIdentify and distinguish colors Tactile Tactile ability sufficient for physical assessment • Perform palpation, functions of physical examination and/or those related to therapeutic intervention, e.g., insertion of a catheter Environmental Ability to tolerate environmental stressors Adapt to shift work Work with chemicals and detergents Tolerate exposure to fumes and odors Work in areas that are close and crowded
+ISSUE STANDARD EXAMPLES OF NECESSARY ACTIVITIES (Not All Inclusive) Critical Thinking Critical thinking ability sufficient for clinical judgment Identify cause-effect relationships in clinical situations Develop practical nursing care plans Make rapid decisions under pressure Handle multiple priorities in stressful situations Assist with problem solving Interpersonal Interpersonal abilities sufficient to interact with individuals, families, and groups from a variety of social, educational, cultural, and intellectual backgrounds Establish rapport with patients/clients and colleagues Cope effectively with high levels of stress Cope with anger/fear/hostility of others in a calm manner Cope with confrontation Demonstrate high degree of patience Communication Communication abilities sufficient for interaction with others in verbal and written form Explain treatment procedures Initiate client education Document and interpret nursing actions and client/client responses Mobility Physical abilities sufficient to move from room to room, to maneuver in small spaces and to perform procedures necessary for emergency intervention Move around in client's rooms, workspaces, and treatment areas Administer cardio-pulmonary resuscitation procedures Walk the equivalent of 5 miles per day Remain on one's feet in upright position at a workstation without moving about Climb stairs Remain in seated position Motor Skills Gross and fine motor abilities sufficient to provide safe and effective nursing care Calibrate and use equipment Position patients/clients Perform repetitive tasks Able to grip Bend at knee and squat Reach above shoulder level Lift and carry 25 pounds Exert 20-50 pounds of force (pushing/pulling) Hearing Auditory ability sufficient to monitor and assess health needs • Hear monitor alarms, emergency signals, auscultatory Visual Visual ability sufficient for observation and assessment necessary in nursing care Observe patient/client responsesIdentify and distinguish colors Tactile Tactile ability sufficient for physical assessment • Perform palpation, functions of physical examination and/or those related to therapeutic intervention, e.g., insertion of a catheter Environmental Ability to tolerate environmental stressors Adapt to shift work Work with chemicals and detergents Tolerate exposure to fumes and odors Work in areas that are close and crowded Reviewed: May 2017, May 2018, May 2019, May 2020

 Reviewed: May 2017, May 2018, May 2019, May 2020 Reviewed/Revised: May 2013, Feb.
-2022
+2022, July 2023 Educational programs are dedicated to principles of nondiscrimination.
+This includes a commitment to not discriminate against qualified applicants/students with disabilities.